c3-h2/OSForensicator/README.md

 # OSForensicator

-OSForensicator is a PowerShell script that leverages Osquery to collect forensic data from Windows systems.
+OSForensicator is a PowerShell script collect forensic data from Windows systems.
 It is designed to aid in security investigations, system troubleshooting, and compliance checks by gathering a comprehensive set of system information.

 ## Features